-Judging will start at 1:00 p.m.
-Exhibits may be checked in between 8 a.m. - 12:00 p.m. on Saturday, July 20 or from 4:00-8:00 p.m., Sunday, July 21 in the 4-H Center.
+Judging - See date & times listed below.
+Judging dates and time vary.
+Exhibit check-in between 8 a.m. - 12:00 p.m. on Saturday, July 19 or 4 - 7:00 p.m., Sunday, July 20.
 4-H'er must be present for judging.
-Exhibitor limited to one entry per class.
+Exhibitor limited to one entry.

 Exhibitors must be enrolled in the Visual Arts project category in which they are exhibiting.
-Articles must have been made during the current 4-H year.
 Exhibitors are encouraged to date the project when it is made.
+Exhibitors must be able to carry or cart their exhibits across the fairgrounds from the parking lots.
 All visual arts exhibits are evaluated using a visual arts rubric which takes into account correct use of design elements; craftsmanship; and creativity.

-Articles exhibited must be an original design created by the exhibitor (except in Heritage Arts, which may follow a pattern, AND Fiber-Non Original Ages 8-10 ONLY).
+Articles exhibited must be an original design created by the exhibitor (except in Heritage Arts, which may follow a pattern, AND Fiber-Non-Original Ages 8-10 ONLY).
 Copyrighted or trademarked designs are not acceptable; this includes team, school logos and/or characters from movies such as Mickey Mouse, Iron Man, etc. Kits and preformed molds are not considered original and are not acceptable in any Visual Arts Class.
 Combining parts of different patterns (pictures, photographs, images from the internet or a magazine) with the member's own ideas can result in an original design, but simply changing the color, pattern and/or size of a pattern does NOT make the design original.
 This also applies for ideas found on a site such as Pinterest.
 If you see something on Pinterest that you like, you can use that idea as your inspiration, however, create something which is fundamentally different.
 It MUST NOT BE AN EXACT REPLICA OF something the judge can search for and find on Pinterest.
 The exhibit may combine parts of different patterns and/or ideas with the concepts of the member, however changing the color or changing the size of the item or pattern used does NOT make it original.
 If you create an exact replica of what you see somewhere else, it is not your original design.
 If a photo, sketch, or other idea source was used, submit it with your entry, firmly attached to your exhibit.
 Be prepared to explain how and where you got the idea for this project.